 Many of the ensemble activities within the School of Music are too complex to be captured in detail using Asimut.
-These are instead timetabled by Artistic Planning, including:
+These are instead timetabled by the Music Ensembles Manager, including:

-- · Symphony Orchestra
+- Symphony Orchestra

 - · Chamber Orchestra

 - Wind Orchestra

 - · Opera Orchestra

 - MusicLab

 - Contemporary Ensembles involved in the Plug Festival

 - · Jazz Orchestra

 - · Ballet Orchestra

-- Musical Theatre Pit Orchestras and Pit Bands
+- · Musical Theatre Pit Orchestras and Pit Bands

 - · Conductors Ensemble

 - Repertoire Orchestra

 Asimut should only be used as a guide with regards to these rehearsals.
 The main point of reference is the Orchestra and Ensembles folder on One Drive.
 The link to this will be sent to you via email and you can save this to your favourites to reference daily.
 If you are involved in any activity, you should carefully take down all rehearsal and performance details in your diary.
 It is compulsory that you attend all rehearsals.
-If you do not come to a rehearsal because it isn't on Asimut, but is on One Drive, that will not be accepted as an authorised absence.
+If you do not come to a rehearsal because it isn't on authorised absence.
+Asimut, but is or n One Drive, that will not be acc epted as an